-The climate ostrich, known for burying its head in the sand to avoid information, is a curious beast.
-It can be found in a variety of colours, and its behaviour can sometimes seem strange and erratic.
-Though a few prefer to keep their heads buried in sand for the whole day, there are many whose curiosity brings them close to the waters of climate science for a glimpse.
-With enough time, some feel comfortable to dip their beaks in and take a drink.
+The climate ostrich, known for burying its head in the sand to avoid new information, is a curious beast.
+Its behaviour can sometimes seem strange and erratic; though a few prefer to keep their heads buried in sand for the whole day, there are many whose curiosity brings them close to the waters of climate science for a glimpse, perhaps even a drink.

 And that paragraph, dear reader, is a good example of all that’s wrong with climate communication.

 Climate sceptics are not a different species; just because they often sit across a political divide, that doesn’t mean we should treat them as The Other.
 Or worse – as ignorant, ill-educated, anti-scientific fools who just don’t get it.
 Many have compared this struggle to keep our world in a liveable state to a battle, but if we’re going down that road we have to be clear about where the lines are drawn between Us and Them.

 Us is everyone who cares about the world, about passing on a liveable climate to our children and grandchildren.
 Us is the group of human beings who want our species to have a home next century – and I’m pretty sure that’s a significant portion of the people living on this planet.